 “Of the 5,000 acres we’ve done in 2022, I’d estimate 3,000 of those probably wouldn’t have been done due to the challenges or would have had to been done with a less-efficient machine which means it needed to be pulled off of other acres.”

-Flying drones isn’t the only way Ag Partners has maximized efficiency, they’ve curated a system where they use their own tank for chemicals and a generator to make their drones go farther.
+Flying drones isn’t the only way Ag Partners has maximized efficiency.
+They’ve curated a system where they use their own tank for chemicals and a generator to make their drones go farther.

 “We’ve sprayed watermelons, squash, pumpkins, bell peppers and cantaloupe,” says Noll.
 “You can’t drive a ground rig because you’d squash the produce, so these are acres that would have otherwise been sprayed by hand.”
+(Curious about rice spraying?
+Rantizo has that covered, too.)

 Ponds are also in the awkward acre category due to the trees often around them and inaccessibility by ground rigs.
-Noll says he also works a lot of acres in Western Kansas with sage brush that can make spraying difficult.
+Noll says he also works a lot of acres in Western Kansas with sagebrush that can make spraying difficult.

 “For me to flush the drone sprayer out, it takes 30 minutes,” says Noll.
 “Whereas flushing out a traditional sprayer can take two hours, meaning half a day could be spent just cleaning out a sprayer.”